PaoloEstorm/Arpmini/README.md

 ![Tavola disegno 13](https://github.com/user-attachments/assets/443ddb94-6dd9-4fc4-ae67-83bd67afdbf7)

-    Arpeggiator (Arp Mode): Arpeggiates the played notes based on the selected arpeggio mode.
+    Arp Mode: Arpeggiates the played notes based on the selected arpeggio mode.
-    Note Recorder (Rec Mode): Records and plays back up to 4 patterns of variable length, with a maximum of 32 notes each.
+    Rec Mode: Records and plays back up to 4 patterns of variable length, with a maximum of 32 notes each.
     Song Mode: Allows the user to chain up to 8 combinations of 4 recorded patterns, in any desired order.
-    Live Mode (Live Mode): Allows the playback of 4 different patterns, each assigned to one of the 4 buttons on Arpmini+.
+    Live Mode: Allows the playback of 4 different patterns, each assigned to one of the 4 buttons on Arpmini+.
 When a button is pressed, the associated pattern is played, and it will change when another button is pressed; otherwise, the pattern loops.

 Additional Functions